cljsjs/packages/document-register-element/README.md

 This jar comes with `deps.cljs` as used by the [Foreign Libs][flibs] feature of the Clojurescript compiler.
-After adding the above dependency to your project to can require the packaged library like so:
+After adding the above dependency to your project you can require the packaged library like so:

 `document-register-element` polyfills the Custom Elements specification.
 Related methods are already defined in externs packaged by the closure compiler thus this module is extern free.